-Let's say you'd like to be able to control or monitor various aspects of your home, you might look into purchasing a Google Home or an Amazon Echo.
-If you were interested in becoming a social media guru, you might start by creating your own social profiles or taking a small online course on social media or digital marketing.
+Let's say you'd like to be able to control or monitor various aspects of your home.
+You might look into purchasing a Google Home or an Amazon Echo.
+If you want to become a social media guru, you might start by creating your own social profiles or taking a small online course on social media or digital marketing.

 Just because you're not that tech savvy now doesn't mean you can't become tech savvy.
-So, get into the habit of exploring and discover all the possibilities available to you in the world.
+So, get into the habit of exploring and discovering all the possibilities available to you in the world.

-- Millennials: Tomorrow's Leaders Today - Work It Daily ›
+- How To Maximize Your Expensive Technology Investment - Work It Daily ›

 - The Biggest Challenge To Cross-Border Cloud Implementation - Work It Daily ›